CookeRichard94/ProfessionalITProject/README.md

 ## Cloning the Repository

 Open the command line.
 Navigate to a designated folder.
 Enter the command 'Git Clone https://github.com/CookeRichard94/ProfessionalITProject'.
+Change directory into the the repository folder and run the following line to download the required Angular materials to run the application 'npm install --save @angular/material @angular/cdk @angular/animations'.
 Enter the command 'code .' to open the cloned project in Visual Studio Code.

 ## Running the Program and Server